lfostier/lfostier.github.io/content/authors/admin/_index.md

 ## About Me

 I'm currently a PhD candidate at INRAE in applied mathematics for biology.
-My thesis is about the modelling of female germ cells
+My thesis is about the modelling of the female fish germ cell population.